Batzee/Zwitter/README.md

 Even though the tweet will be split according to the twitter restriction, the message will be posted in a manner where it can be read as one tweet with the help of the page numbering

+When using the app, create a Twitter app and add your own App Key and App Secret in to the Utils.java file